wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 echo do_shortcode('[hupso]');
 You can configure share buttons in plugin settings.
 * Shortcodes inside widget text: Just include [hupso] anywhere in widget text area and share buttons will be displayed there.
+* You can use custom titles and urls inside shortcodes.
+Exampe: [hupso title="My title" url="http://www.hupso.com/share/"].
+You can use only title or only url if you like: [hupso title="My title"], [hupso url="http://www.hupso.com/share/"].

 [Share Buttons Demo](http://www.hupso.com/share/) | [FAQ](http://wordpress.org/extend/plugins/hupso-share-buttons-for-twitter-facebook-google/faq/) | [Feedback](http://www.hupso.com/share/feedback/)